kataras/build-a-better-web-together/README.md

 Obviously the net/http package is not enough to build well-designed back-end systems for web.
 When you realize that then other thoughs comes to your mind:

 - Ok the net/http package doesn't suits me, but they're so many frameworks I can't choose!
-- Each one of them tells me that it's the best, I don't know what to do!
+- Each one of them tells me that it's the best.
+I don't know what to do!